trust-mfn-berlin/animals-as-objects/vault/story.of-microbes-and-planets.md

 <figcaption>

-_An animation issued by NASA illustrating the cyclicity of primary production and the biogeochemical processes it involves._
+_An animation issued by NASA illustrating the cyclicity of primary production and the biogeochemical processes it involves.
+(Source: Carbon Brief/YouTube)_

 </figcaption>